Search through more than a hundred articles on every aspect of User.com

 2. In Tag Type choose Custom HTML Tag.

 3. In the field underneath, labelled HTML, paste the event tracking code.
-Use the code below bullet point 7.
-You can update its name to 'search'.
+Use the code from example below.
+You can update it to fit your needs.
+In the example we use "reviews_click" as a name of the event.

 4. Set the trigger of the tag to the trigger created in the previous step.